Yunabell-VU/software-containerization-practice/README.md

 ### Network Policies

 Four network policies are enabled to restrain conmmunications inside the cluster.
 To enforce a good practice, first, **network-default-deny-all.yaml** blocks all the ingress and egress traffic for all pods inside the cluster except for the egress traffic to the DNS serivce of the cluster.
-Second, **network-mongo.yaml** defines a policy which blocks all egree traffic and only allows ingress traffic from API.
+Second, **network-mongo.yaml** defines a policy which blocks all egress traffic and only allows ingress traffic from tge API.
 Third, **network-backend.yaml** defines a policy which allows all ingress traffic but only allows egress traffic to the database.
 Last, **network-frontend.yaml** defines a policy which allows all ingress traffic but only allows egress traffic to the API.

 **DB only allow ingress from api:**

-Create a testing pod, open the terminal of the pod
+Create a random testing pod, open the terminal of the pod
 ```shell
 kubectl run test-$RANDOM --rm -i -t --image=alpine -- sh
 ```